Table of Contents

 Side- by- side translation can also aid in supporting ELLs in understanding grammatical structures and sentence formations in English.
 They can see how sentences are constructed, which can help improve their sentence formation and grammar.

-In addition, translations can help ELL students become independent learners.
+In addition, translations can empower ELL students to become independent learners.
 With the side-by-side translations, they can read and compare the texts on their own which encourages self-guided language acquisition.

 Facebook